DEVSENSE/phptools-docs/docs/vscode/Debug/docker.md

 ![Schema](img/schema.png)

-The scenario is explained in great detail in the tutorial [How to develop PHP inside a Docker Container using VS Code](https://blog.devsense.com/2022/develop-php-in-docker)
+The scenario is explained in great detail in the tutorial [How to develop PHP inside a Docker Container using VS Code](https://blog.devsense.com/2022/develop-php-in-docker).
+Or if you are interested in Laravel specific tutorial, please follow this one: [Start with Laravel in VS Code on Docker](https://blog.devsense.com/2022/laravel-on-docker)